-LSPECS (Laboratory Sample Planning Electronic COC and Signoff) is web-based, robust, updatable software that allows program managers to design, delegate and manage field programs from a single interface, thereby increasing efficiency, and reducing management/administration time (and therefore reducing cost).
+LSPECS (Laboratory Sample Planning Electronic COC and Signoff) allows program managers to design, delegate and manage field programs from a single interface, thereby increasing efficiency, and reducing management/administration time (and therefore reducing cost).

-LSPECS has been developed as an extension of ESdat and integrates seamlessly with ESdat, providing complete control of field program planning, implementation review and analysis of results.
-Preparation, implementation validation and reporting stages of field program are centralised.
-Electronic storage of program information reduces the potential for error.
+LSPECS has been developed as an extension of ESdat, providing complete control of field program planning, field work, and analysis of results.
+All stages of a field program are centralised and electronic storage of program information reduces the potential for error.

 Figure 1: LSPECS and PLog flow diagram demonstrating the different stages of field program planning, implementation and post field analysis.